techtimo/Spotmap/readme.txt

 = Can I use/add other maps? =
 Have you created your mapbox/thunderforest API key yet?
 If not this is a good way to start and get other map styles.
-If you still search for another map [here](https://leaflet-extras.github.io/leaflet-providers/preview/) and also [here](https://wiki.openstreetmap.org/wiki/Tiles).
+If you still search for another map search [here](https://leaflet-extras.github.io/leaflet-providers/preview/) and also [here](https://wiki.openstreetmap.org/wiki/Tiles).
 If you have found a map, create a new post in the [support forum](https://wordpress.org/support/plugin/spotmap/).

 = I have a question, an idea, ... =